g091/alx-low_level_programming/0x0F-function_pointers/README.md

 	* If no element matches, return -1
 	* If size <= 0, return -1

-3.Write a program that performs simple operations.
+3. Write a program that performs simple operations.
 	* You are allowed to use the standard library
 	* Usage: calc num1 operator num2
 	* You can assume num1 and num2 are integers, so use the atoi function to convert them from the string input to int